rockyRacoon73/startup/Notes-DevelopmentEssentials.md

 ## forks
 fork lets you copy a public repository forks allow you to modify the repository fork and push the changes as a _pull request___

+# Development and production environments

+## Automating your development
+to run a development from your console window in your development environment use a command like:

+`./deployService.sh -k ~/prod.pem -h yourdomain.click -s simon`

+the -k parameter provides teh credential file neccesary to acces your production environment the -h parameter is the domain naim of your production environment the -s parameter represents the name of the application you are deplying (`simon` or `startup`)

+# CodePen
+this course we use CodePen to experiemnt in HTML, CSS, JavaScript, and React Saves stuff in a "pen"

+immediately renders code in preview window so you can quickly iterate ideas